Advanced Modelling of 3D Rotary Projects

-To overcome that, select both rails, open Draw Rectangle tool and press Create.
+To overcome that, select both rails, open Draw Rectangle tool and press .
 This will create a bounding box containing the rails.
 Now, write done the size of the box and save current project.
 Then create a new single-sided project with the slightly bigger than the bounding box.
-Use Import Vectors option from the main menu and select previously selected file.
+Use the Import Vectors option from the main menu and select the previously saved file.
 Now select the rails and press F9 to center them.

 Now use Two Rail Sweep tool.
 When component is ready, save the file.

 Now re-open the original rotary project.
 Use Import Component and select the single-sided project created in the step above.
 Move the component to the desired location.
 Then, create a new level, move the component there and enable wrapping.

 This section will present how to use single-sided modelling techniques in rotary projects.

 Users familiar with modelling techniques used in single-sided projects may find them more convenient for modelling certain shapes.
 This example uses two vectors, representing side cross section of the table leg and a few of half cross sections for different parts of the table leg.
 Those vectors are presented below.

 One can simply treat the side cross section as rails and use the Two Rail Sweep tool, placing the half cross sections at appropriate locations.
 This way half of the leg can be modelled very quickly, with the result that can be seen below (using flat 3D view).